Hi Besties!

 Is there commercial yeast in the breads or bagels?

-All of my sourdough breads and bagels are made with my sourdough starter and no added yeast.
-However, you may opt for a yeasted bagel option with inactive sourdough starter in it just for flavor.
+All of my sourdough breads are made with my sourdough starter and no added yeast.
+However, you may opt for a yeasted loaf with inactive sourdough starter in it for just the flavor, but a faster turn around for pick up (same day bread, which is a request you may make, but I cannot always accommodate).

 How do I store my sourdough loaf?

 My bread storage recommendation is in a cotton bag or simply wrapped in a cotton tea towel so it can breathe.
-You may also use a beeswax bag for maximum freshness.
+You may also use a beeswax bag for maximum freshness, which is a spendier option, but can be found online.

 How long will my loaf stay fresh?